Author Bio: Dr. Sanusi Umar MD is the author of this article.

 What type of AKN bump on the back of the head is best for treatment with laser?

-Laser can offer a very effective form of treatment if the AKN bump is caused by a hair shaft that has grown into the skin, causing an inflammatory reaction.
+Lasers can offer a very effective form of treatment if the AKN bump is caused by a hair shaft grown into the skin, causing an inflammatory reaction.
 Energy from the laser would work to remove the hair, causing the inflammation and swelling to subside.

 How much does acne keloidalis nuchae laser treatment cost?

-AKN laser treatment cost is determined by the stage of the condition and the number of laser treatment sessions required.
-For more information regarding the cost of bumps on the back of the head laser treatment, you can do a consultation with Dr. U. You and Dr. U can discuss the optimal treatment choices for your AKN.
-If a laser is the best treatment for you, the type of laser and the likely number of sessions would be determined at consultation.
-The total cost for treating the bumps on the back of your head can be deduced from the aforementioned information.
+The stage of the condition determines AKN laser treatment cost and the number of laser treatment sessions required.
+For more information regarding the cost of bumps on the back of the head laser treatment, you can do a consultation with Dr. U. You and Dr. U can discuss the optimal treatment choices for your AKN if a laser is the best treatment for you.
+At the consultation, he would determine the type of laser and the likely number of sessions required.
+These, in turn, would determine the total cost of the cost of treatment.

 Are there any side effects of undergoing the ND: YAG laser cure for painful bumps on the back of the head?